Abortion in Maryland: Other noticeable legislation

-On a national level, barriers exist that prevent Maryland patients from pursuing safe and legal abortions.
+Federal policies have posed barriers that prevent Maryland patients from pursuing safe and legal abortions.
 Even before the Trump administration's 2019 restructure of Title X, federal funds could not be used for abortion services.
-The new Title X regulations restrict Title X providers from providing abortions within their clinic or referring patients to abortion providers unless they explicitly ask for the referral.
-Nationally, 4 million people rely on Title X (78% of these patients have incomes below 150% of the poverty level), and Maryland has since pulled out of the Title X network because of the new regulations and gag rule.
-This loss of funds has reduced Maryland's network capacity by 90-99%.
-Maryland has passed emergency funding measures to mitigate this funding loss, however it is not a long-term solution.
-The Title X changes introduce barriers to access to abortion because of the loss of funding for clinics and providers who provide abortions, but separately also rely on Title X to keep their doors open.
+The 2019 Title X regulations, however, also prohibited Title X providers from offering contraceptive services to low-income women if they were co-located with an abortion provider and barred them or referring patients to abortion providers unless they explicitly ask for the referral.
+Nationally, 4 million people rely on Title X (78% of these patients have incomes below 150% of the poverty level), and Maryland initially pulled out of the Title X network because of the new regulations and gag rule.
+The Maryland legislature approved emergency funding to mitigate this funding loss, however it is not a long-term solution.
 The new regulations introduce another barrier because the gag rule limits how much information doctors can provide their patients about all of their choices, including obtaining safe and legal abortions.
+Baltimore City sued The Trump Administration over the Title X changes.
+It was granted a permanent injunction against enforcement of the Trump era regulations in September 2020 and as a result the Maryland rejoined the Title X network in October 2020.
+The Biden Administration issued a new Title X rules that rescinded the 2019 changes by the Trump administration and strengthened access to contraceptive services, including abortion referrals and collocated abortion services.
+That rule that went into effect in November 2021.

+In 2022 the Maryland legislature passed and overrode a veto of a bill designed to expand abortion access within the state by expanding the range of medical professionals authorized to provide abortion care.
+The bill also funded training programs for physicians, nurse practitioners, midwives, physician assistants, and other “qualified healthcare providers.”
+In 2023 the Maryland legislature passed and the governor signed a “bundle of legislation” designed to protect Marylanders right and access to abortion, declaring the state as a “safe haven.”
+The legislative package includes a referendum slated for the 2024 election that would enshrine the fundamental right to abortion in the state constitution.
+Another bill protected Maryland abortion providers from liability lawsuits for providing out-of-state residents with abortion care, while another bill protects the “medical privacy” of abortion seekers.